"Software: Global Industry Almanac" now available at Fast Market Research

 Recently published research from MarketLine, "Software: Global Industry Almanac", is now available at Fast Market Research

-Williamstown, MA -- (SBWIRE) -- 02/27/2012 -- Software: Global Industry Almanac is an essential resource for top-level data and analysis covering the Software industry.
+Boston, MA -- (SBWIRE) -- 01/24/2013 -- Software: Global Industry Almanac is an essential resource for top-level data and analysis covering the Software industry.
 It includes detailed data on market size and segmentation, textual analysis of the key trends and competitive landscape, and profiles of the leading companies.
 This incisive report provides expert analysis on a global, regional and country basis.

 Scope of the Report